enabledhq/enabledhq.github.io/_posts/2018-05-11-working-as-a-software-developer-at-enabled-a-candid-account.md

 date: '2018-05-11 16:11 +0930'
 published: false
 title: 'Working as a software developer at Enabled: A candid account '
+author:
+  - linh
+main-category: news
+categories:
+  - technology
+  - news
+hero-banner: /images/Blog_header_lewis.png
+image: /images/img_lewis_thumb.png
 ---
-Last month, we had to say goodbye to one of our software developers who was about to embark on a journey to “save the world” (as some millennials would say).
+Not long ago, we had to say goodbye to one of our software developers who was about to embark on a journey to “save the world” (as some millennials would say).
 Before Lewis left, I had a chance to put him on the spot and have an “exit interview” about his experience of working at Enabled.

 Below are excerpts from our conversation with some edits for clarity and audio clips for the most interesting parts.